-In 2014, we added a new requirement to the application process for our Performing Arts Internships: a 60-second video featuring the prospective intern and mentor speaking together.
-It personalized the applications really nicely – but we also saw a number of common challenges.
+In 2014, we added a new requirement to the application process for our Performing Arts Internships: a video featuring the prospective intern and mentor speaking together.
 Here are some things to keep in mind.

-3. Show the relationship between the intern and mentor.
+4. Show the relationship between the intern and mentor

-It’s great to see people in their work environment, but remember to minimize the distractions around you in the video.
+Please minimize the distractions around you.
 Let us see and hear you clearly and avoid visual clutter and too much background activity.

-One final word.
-The application changes every year, in ways both small and large.
+6. Use current application The application changes every year, in ways both small and large.
 Please make sure you always use the most up-to-date application – the relevant year is indicated in the title of the guidelines.

 Questions?
 Don’t hesitate to contact the Performing Arts Program Director at the Foundation.
 We would be pleased to help!